-From someone who created one of the most iconic animated shows ever, a documentary series on space and science which would go on to become one of the milestone shows in the genre was not something expected.
+From someone who created one of the most iconic animated shows ever, a documentary series on space and science, which would go on to become one of the milestone shows in the genre, was not something expected.
 However, Seth MacFarlane pulled it off splendidly when he released the show ‘Cosmos: A Spacetime Odyssey’ in March 2014.
-Based on famed astronomer Carl Sagan‘s book and show called ‘Cosmos: A Personal Voyage’ (1980), MacFarlane did not simply live up to the benchmark set by Sagan, rather, according to some, surpassed it.
-While most television shows we love are fictional, there come certain shows like Cosmos which grab our imagination, and while entertaining, push the boundaries of our knowledge and provoke us to think.
-The journey which Sagan started has continued with some stunning science documentaries entering the domain of popular culture, and the 2014 follow-up show can be called the culmination point of it all.
+Based on famed astronomer Carl Sagan‘s book and show called ‘Cosmos: A Personal Voyage’ (1980), MacFarlane did not simply live up to the benchmark set by Sagan but rather, according to some, surpassed it.
+While most television shows we love are fictional, there come certain shows like Cosmos that grab our imagination and, while entertaining, push the boundaries of our knowledge and provoke us to think.
+The journey that Sagan started has continued with some stunning science documentaries entering the domain of popular culture, and the 2014 follow-up show can be called the culmination point of it all.

-The thing about shows like Cosmos is that they’re not the kind you watch while eating and what happens in the show remains confined to the entertainment dosage in your daily life and you pick up on it when you login to your streaming platforms’ accounts again.
+The thing about shows like Cosmos is that they’re not the kind you watch while eating, and what happens in the show remains confined to the entertainment dosage in your daily life, and you pick up on it when you log in to your streaming platforms’ accounts again.
 It is a show that truly changes you if you give it the required attention.
 While Cosmos is not pure entertainment, the show is not esoteric either.
-It demands your patience, your cognitive capacities, and asks you to think and imagine.
+It demands your patience and your cognitive capacities and asks you to think and imagine.
 You have to be careful, because, as we all know, in space, no one can hear you scream.
 With that said, here’s the list of TV series similar to Cosmos that are our recommendations.
-You can watch several of these shows like Cosmos on Netflix, Hulu or Amazon Prime.

 10. Mars (2016-)

 Mars depicts a world of the future when mankind has been able to conquer the red planet and sets up a colony there, helping humankind become an interplanetary species.
 This show depicts events from 2033 when six astronauts set out to be the first-ever in human history to step onto Mars’ surface.
 In the first season, we see these astronauts trying to land on Mars and a technical malfunction sees them land away from where they had initially planned to set up base.
-In the second season, the story takes us to a time when humans have been able to form a colony on Mars’ surface and have named it Olympus Town.
-As this story runs, we also are shown interviews in-between of eminent researches and engineers like Neil deGrasse Tyson, Elon Musk, and others who talk about the real-life challenges in such situations.
+In the second season, the story takes us to a time when humans were able to form a colony on Mars’ surface, and they named it Olympus Town.
+As this story runs, we also are shown interviews in-between of eminent researchers and engineers like Neil deGrasse Tyson, Elon Musk, and others who talk about the real-life challenges in such situations.

 9. One Strange Rock (2018-)

 Is not the existence of Earth and the life on it an anomaly of nature?
 Mankind is yet to discover another civilization and as far as we can see, there is nowhere nothing like us.
-Probably keeping this exact thought in mind famed filmmaker Darren Aronofsky created the show called ‘One Strange Rock’ which delves deep into the reasons of existence of life on earth.
+Probably keeping this exact thought in mind, famed filmmaker Darren Aronofsky created the show called ‘One Strange Rock’, which delves deep into the reasons for the existence of life on earth.
 As Cosmos talks about what happens outside the Earth, ‘One Strange Rock’ talks about what happens on it.
 The show is presented by Hollywood superstar Will Smith and interviews astronauts in detail as they are the only people who have ever left our habitable planet.
-The show is produced by the National Geographic channel who have planned another season after the huge success of the first one, and the second season is scheduled to be out this year.
+The show is produced by the National Geographic channel, which has planned another season after the huge success of the first one, and the second season is scheduled to be out this year.
 The show has received huge acclaim both by critics and the audience.

 8. The Brain with David Eagleman (2015-)

-While ‘Cosmos’ talks about outer space and ‘One Strange Rock’ talks about the Earth, ‘The Brain with David Eagleman’ talks about another thing which mankind has been trying to completely decipher since the beginning of civilization- the human mind.
-Famed neuroscientist David Eagleman delves deep into the working of the human brain and tries to explain how our mind works in the six-part documentary series.
-The first episode, ‘What is Reality?’ talks about what we take to be real and why, the second episode talks about what makes a person unique, while the third episode delves into trying to understand, who, if anyone at all, is in control of the human mind.
+While ‘Cosmos talks about outer space and ‘One Strange Rock talks about the Earth, ‘The Brain with David Eagleman talks about another thing that mankind has been trying to completely decipher since the beginning of civilization- the human mind.
+Famed neuroscientist David Eagleman delves deep into the workings of the human brain and tries to explain how our mind works in the six-part documentary series.
+The first episode, ‘What is Reality?’ talks about what we take to be real and why, the second episode talks about what makes a person unique, while the third episode delves into trying to understand who, if anyone at all, is in control of the human mind.
 The show received critical acclaim, with some even going to the extent of calling Dr. Eagleman the Carl Sagan of neuroscience.

 7. Through the Wormhole (2010-2017)